 Eastern Corridor is projected to cater to a number of traffic streams-coal for the power plants in the northern region of U.P., Delhi, Haryana, Punjab and parts of Rajasthan from the Eastern coal fields, finished steel, food grains, cement, fertilizers, lime stone from Rajasthan to steel plants in the east and general goods.
 The total traffic in UP direction is projected to go up to 116 million tonnes in 2021-22.
 Similarly, in the Down direction, the traffic level has been projected to increase to 28 million tons in 2021-22.
 As a result, the incremental traffic since 2005-2006, works out to a whopping 92 million tons.
 A significant part of this increase would get diverted to the Dedicated Freight Corridor.
 The following table depicts the distance traversed through each state.

-As per RITES project report, the traffic that would move on the Western DFC, excluding the base year traffic (2005-06), is projected as below
+As per RITES project report, the traffic that would move on the Eastern DFC, excluding the base year traffic (2005-06), is projected as below

 PROJECTIONS ON EASTERN DFC (in million tons/year)

 It is also proposed to set up Logistics Park at Kanpur in U.P. and Ludhiana in Punjab.
 These parks are proposed to be developed on Public Private Partnership mode by creating a sub-SPV for the same.
 DFCCIL proposes to provide rail connectivity to such parks and private players would be asked to develop and provide state of the art infrastructure as a common user facility.